OctaNebula/mafia-wiki/docs/formatting.md

 # Markdown Formatting Showcase

-This document will showcase different types of formatting options available in Markdown, and some MkDocs callouts to check how they look in your theme.
+This document is a showcase of various Markdown formatting options you can use when writing articles for this wiki.

+Make sure to check out it's source code on [GitHub](https://github.com/octanebula/mafia-wiki/docs/formatting) to see how it was created!

 ---